 I pay my bills on time, and always have just enough to cover what’s needed.
 I balance my checkbook, and pretty much always know the amount of funds available in my bank account.

 But I won’t be retiring early.
-I’m not pursuing FIRE, and I have no investment gems to share with you.
+I’m not pursuing FI, and I have no investment gems to share with you.

 I’m just a regular person … who has bills — many, many bills.
 And a mountain of debt.

 Doesn’t matter how this debt came to be — because here it just is.

 So I’m not really a personal finance blogger — I’m more of a “hindsight-is-20/20” debt blogger.